What do you think of these traditions?

 An adult has plenty of money.
-That adult’s aging parents are in desperate need: they don’t have a decent place to live and they miss a lot of meals.
+That adult’s aging parents are in desperate need: they don’t have a decent place to live, and they miss many meals.

-Through some technicality of tradition, the adult child is able to declare his or her money a ‘gift’ to God.
-As a result the money doesn’t have to be used to alleviate the poverty of his mother and father.
+Through some tradition's technicality, the adult child can declare his or her money a ‘gift’ to God.
+As a result, the money doesn’t have to be used to alleviate his mother and father's poverty.

 How do you feel about this tradition, and why?

-Is this as simple as a different culture developing a different tradition, or is this something that is offending a bedrock human value that goes beyond culture?
+Is this as simple as a different culture developing a different tradition, or is this offending a bedrock human value beyond culture?

 Not all traditions, however, are value-neutral.

 Pharisees were a Jewish group that looked for radical change and renewal through teaching and practicing strict religious and cultural separation.
-This included exacting adherence to regulations regarding such things as what they ate, keeping Sabbath, and circumcision.
+This included exacting adherence to regulations regarding what they ate, keeping Sabbath, and circumcision.
 There are numerous confrontations recorded between Jesus and Pharisees.